 There are two months in the year when festivals are the most popular in North Alabama.
 One is May because it’s finally warming up.
 September is the other because it is finally cooling down.
 As the temps dip down below scorching, make plans to attend some or all of these fun North Alabama festivals to celebrate the arrival of fall.

-Set for Sunday, September 4 at King Caldwell Park, Art Sunday features nationally recognized artists and emerging, local creators from across northern Alabama and southern Tennessee.
-Festival attendees will have the opportunity to shop the work of 70-plus artists and makers between the hours of 9:00 a.m. to 5:00 p.m.
+Set for Sunday, September 3 at King Caldwell Park, Art Sunday features nationally recognized artists and emerging, local creators from across northern Alabama and southern Tennessee.
+Festival attendees will have the opportunity to shop the work of 70-plus artists and makers between the hours of 9am-5pm.
 The art exhibition is held rain or shine.
 Admission is $3 for adults and $2 for students.

 General Joe Wheeler Birthday Celebration

-Don't miss the General Joe Wheeler Birthday Celebration on Saturday, September 10 from 10am-2pm.
-There will be horse and buggy rides, crafts for the kids to make their own souvenirs, guided tours of the grounds, and music provided by local country & oldies group The Remnants, and Southern gospel group Joyful Noise!
-Food will also be available for purchase from Effie D's Pop-Up Restaurant.
+Don't miss the General Joe Wheeler Birthday Celebration on Saturday, September 9 from 9am-4pm.
+There will be horse and buggy rides, crafts for the kids to make their own souvenirs, guided tours of the grounds, and live music.

 Several well-known American Indian cooks will attend and prepare foods that were developed by their ancestors.
 Juanita Gardinski and brother Billy Thompson (Choctaw) are returning to Oka Kapassa to serve delicious and authentic Native American foods such as buffalo stew and burgers, fry bread, Indian tacos, fish and roasted corn.
 Gardinski will also demonstrate bead work and share Choctaw culture with attendees at Oka Kapassa.